June 23, 2011

 Verbal Inspiration under Attack

 Spiritual Attacks upon Believers.
 The spiritual assault upon the church comes from within and without.
-In Acts 20:25, page 1741, Paul meets with the elders from the church at Ephesus.
+In Acts 20:25, Paul meets with the elders from the church at Ephesus.
 He spread the Gospel to Ephesus, and knows the Ephesian church well.
-Paul also knows that bonds await him in Jerusalem, where he is heading, and tells the men that they “will no longer see his face.”
-(Acts 20:25).
+Paul also knows that bonds await him in Jerusalem, where he is heading, and tells the men that they “will no longer see my face.”
 Paul describes the perils they will face as spiritual overseers of the church.

 Shepherding the Flock.
 Paul commands the overseers (“ἐπισκόπους“), also called elders, to shepherd the flock of God.
 Every elder must act to shepherd (“ποιμαίνειν“) the church of God.
 The Holy Spirit has installed these men as overseers, and now they must act as shepherds.
 They shepherd the church of God, purchased with the blood of Jesus Christ.
 This reference here to blood signals the intensity and seriousness of their work.
 Today, as then at Ephesus, the church requires its elders to shepherd the flock, and not neglect their spiritual duties.

-Attack from outside the Church.
-In Acts 20:29, page 1741, Paul warns against wolves coming into the flock from outside.
+Attack from Outside the Church.
+In Acts 20:29, Paul warns against wolves coming into the flock from outside.
 The wolves will not spare the believers.
-Please recall the words of the Lord Jesus: “He who is a hired hand, and not a shepherd, who is not the owner of the sheep, sees the world coming, and leaves the sheep and flees, and the wolf snatches and scatters them.
-He flees, because he is a hired hand and is not concerned about the sheep.
+Please recall the words of the Lord Jesus: “He who is a hired hand, and not a shepherd, who is not the owner of the sheep, sees the wolf coming, and leaves the sheep and flees, and the wolf snatches them and scatters them.
+He flees because he is a hired hand and is not concerned about the sheep.
 I am the good shepherd, and I know My own and My own know Me . . . .”
+(John 10:12-14).
 Therefore, we can see that Jesus uses elders in the church to protect the flock from wolves who want to snatch and scatter the sheep.
 Jesus never left the sheep, but laid down His life for the sheep because He owned them, and was not merely a hired hand.
 Thank the Lord Jesus that He never leaves the church, but rather builds up His church always.
-A single congregation of believers may disappear from a particular location (Revelation 2:5, page 1915), but Jesus promised to build His church and nothing would prevail against Him (Matthew 16:17-18, page 1530).
+A single congregation of believers may disappear from a particular location (Revelation 2:5), but Jesus promised to build His church and nothing would prevail against Him (Matthew 16:17-18).
 The wolves attack the church from the outside.
 In contrast to the attack from the outside, the church also faces attacks from inside.

-Evaluate the Teacher and Teaching.
-Every believer, and particularly the elders, must hold fast the faithful Word of God (Titus 1:9, page 1866).
-The failure to evaluate both the teacher and teaching by Biblical standards results in damage to the flock of believers, and families in particular (Titus 1:11, page 1866; compare Matthew 10:32-38, page 1517).
-Some people claim that the gist theory of inspiration results from the pure motive to preserve the “verbal inspiration” of the Bible.
-Nothing could be farther from the actual truth and the Bible contains many passages contradicting such a view (2 Timothy 3:16, page 1864; John 12:47-49, page 1682; John 14:24-26, page 1685; 2 Peter 1:20, page 1901).
+Evaluate the Teacher and the Teaching.
+Every believer, and particularly the elders, must hold fast the faithful Word of God (Titus 1:9).
+The failure to evaluate both the teacher and teaching by Biblical standards results in damage to the flock of believers, and families in particular (Titus 1:11; compare Matthew 10:32-38).
+Some people claim that the “gist” theory of inspiration results from the pure motive to preserve the “verbal inspiration” of the Bible.
+Nothing could be farther from the actual truth and the Bible contains many passages contradicting such a view (2 Timothy 3:16; John 12:47-49; John 14:24-26; 2 Peter 1:20).
 Every person who attacks the integrity of the Bible, and denies that the words of the Bible have been inspired by God, must be confronted in love, and removed from teaching, until they confess their error.
-Those people who continue in sin must be rebuked in the presence of all, so that the rest will be fearful (1 Timothy 5:20, page 1858).
+Those people who continue in sin must be rebuked in the presence of all, so that the rest will be fearful (1 Timothy 5:20).

 So we learn more about the inspiration of the Word of God today.